 Non-combustible flooring a minimum of 20 in.
-(508 mm) in front of and 12 in.
-(305 mm) to each side of the fuel opening is required.
+(762 mm) in front of and 12 in.
+(305 mm) to each side of the fuel opening is required on the EL36 and EL42.

-The hearth framing must be constructed of non-combustible materials (such as metal framing or equivalent material) and placed on HX3(s), HX4(s), or equivalent material.
+The hearth framing must be constructed of noncombustible materials (such as metal framing or equivalent material) and placed on HX3(s), HX4(s), or equivalent material.